 We are independent of the Company in accordance with the ethical requirements that are relevant to our audit of the consolidated financial statements in Canada.
 We have fulfilled our other ethical responsibilities in accordance with these requirements.

-PricewaterhouseCoopers LLP PwC Tower, 18 York Street, Suite 2600, Toronto, Ontario, Canada M5J 0B2 T: +1 416 863 1133, F: +1 416 365 8215
+PwC Tower, 18 York Street, Suite 2500, Toronto, Ontario, Canada M5J OB2

+T: +1 416 863 1133, F: +1 416 365 8215, ca toronto 18 york fax@pwc.com

 Key audit matters